Jose Israel Rodriguez

 Bertini for Macaulay2.
 (2015) Numerical algebraic geometry is the field of computational mathematics concerning the numerical solution of polynomial systems of equations.
 Bertini, a popular software package for computational applications of this field, includes implementations of a variety of algorithms based on polynomial homotopy continuation.
 The Macaulay2 package Bertini.m2 provides an interface to Bertini.

+Euclidean distance degree of the multiview variety.
+(Accepted 2019, SIAM SIAGA) We solve the open problem in computer vision of determining the Euclidean distance degree of the affine multiview variety.
 Multiprojective witness sets and a trace test.
-(Accepted 2019) We generalize regeneration, the trace test, and numerical irreducible decomposition to the multiprojective case.
+(Accepted 2019, Advances in geometry) We generalize regeneration, the trace test, and numerical irreducible decomposition to the multiprojective case.
 Applications include Alt's problem and tensor decomposition.

 Homogenized funtf varieties and algebraic frame completion.
 (Extended abstract for ISSAC'18 Poster Session) We study the homogenized funtf variety and the degrees of its coordinate projections.